mecid/mecid.github.io/_posts/2024-02-19-discovering-swift-collections-package.md

 layout: post
 ---

 I want to continue the topic of the valuable Swift packages that I use in my apps.
-This we will talk about the Swift Collections package, providing us with a bunch of helpful collection types that Swift language doesn't include out of the box.
+This time, we will talk about the Swift Collections package, providing us with a bunch of helpful collection types that Swift language doesn't include out of the box.

 {% include friends.html %}